DaoAnhTu2105/SWP391_Recipe_Organizer_FEr/README.md

 -   Login by Google.
 -   Show all recipes.
+-   Search, filter recipes.
 -   Show detail of recipe.
 -   Share recipe.
+-   Rate, CRD comment to recipe as USER
 -   CRD favorite recipes as USER.
 -   CRUD plan meal as USER.
 -   CRUD recipes as COOKER.